awslabs/project-lakechain/examples/simple-pipelines/text-translation-pipelines/bedrock-translation-pipeline/README.md

 Due to the limitation of 4k output tokens of many LLMs, we take input documents (Text, PDF, Docx, HTML, etc.) and chunk them using the [Sentence Text Splitter](https://awslabs.github.io/project-lakechain/text-splitters/sentence-text-splitter/) middleware while preserving sentence boundaries.

-Each chunk is then translated using the `Anthropic Text Processor` middleware to french (this can be changed by modifying the prompt in the example), and the translated chunks are then aggregated into a single document using the `Reducer` middleware.

-The aggregated document is then sorted and transformed back into a single text file, and stored in a destination S3 bucket.
+Each chunk is then translated using the `Structured Entity Extractor` middleware to french (this can be changed by modifying the prompt in the example) as a structured JSON document.
+The translated chunks are then aggregated into a single document using the `Reducer` middleware, sorted by the original order of the chunks, and transformed back into a single text file stored in a destination S3 bucket.

 ## 📝 Requirements